p4p-83/docs/docs/4 — logbooks/James' Logbook.md

 - Draw contour plots

-- Inverse directivity
-- Inverse the damping
+- Inverse the damping -> directivity

 > [!TODO]
 > Multiplexing a single rotary encoder with a range of inputs